sethbwilson/pix_plot_gooey/README.md

+This repository was developed while I was interning in the Data Science Lab at the Smithsonian institution.
+The repository is forked to the SI data science GitHub at https://github.com/sidatasciencelab/pix_plot_gooey where it lives.

 # pix_plot_gooey
 A Gooey version of Pix Plot (https://github.com/YaleDHLab/pix-plot).
 Pix_plot_gooey is a tool that provides users with the ability to visualize and analyze thousands of images in a two-dimensional projection by comparing and clustering the images.
 The image analysis uses Tensorflow's Inception bindings, and the visualization layer uses a custom WebGL viewer.